snorlon/cs480Brown/Assignment07/README.md

         Arrow Keys - Camera movement

-            Up & Down Arrow - Rotate Along the Z and X axis Left & Right Arrow - Rotate Along the Y axis Pg Up & Pg Down - Zooming in & out of current object
+            Up & Down Arrow - Rotate Along the Y plane Left & Right Arrow - Rotate Along the Y axis Pg Up & Pg Down - Zooming in & out on current camera

         Number keys 1-9
-            Switch between each of the 9 planets
+            Switch between each of the 9 planets as camera focus Number ky 0
+            Re-center back on the sun

+        + and - : controlling speed of program

         Space - Pause/Unpause
         Esc - Exit program

     Mouse
         Right - Open menu
+            Can pause or resume simulation or exit

 ========================================